Facebook’s black market in antiquities

 Facebook’s “Groups” feature, which allows users to create and control a contained network of individuals with “shared interests,” has become a facilitator for the expansion of antiquities trafficking networks.
 The Groups provide a seamless environment for digital interactions and cross-border networking between users interested in buying and selling antiquities, allowing them to communicate efficiently and discretely.
 The ATHAR Project’s report covers nearly two-years of investigative research and incorporates a case study on Groups based in Syria.

-The ATHAR Project by the numbers
+ATHAR Project 2019 report by the numbers

 Facebook’s rapid growth and lack of internal policing mechanisms over the past decade have helped the platform become a digital black market where users buy and sell goods, including illicit antiquities, from some of the world’s most conflict-ridden nations.
 The social media platform has marketed itself as a tool for the global dissemination of ideas and information.
 In the process, however, it has unwittingly expanded the communication abilities of transnational criminal networks the world over.